Nebraska–Oklahoma football rivalry: Big 12 era and the end of the rivalry

 Nebraska won nine of ten games following Switzer's departure, its longest run of success against OU since World War II.
 In 1996, the annual series ended when the Big Eight merged with four Texas schools of the Southwest to form the Big 12 Conference, with NU and OU placed in separate divisions.
-The schools won at least a share of seventy-one of eighty-nine MVIAA and Big Eight championships.
+The schools won at least a share of 71 of the 89 MVIAA and Big Eight championships.

 Nebraska won its first two Big 12 games against Oklahoma 69–7 and 73–21, the two most lopsided results in series history.
 In 2000, after a two-year series hiatus, eventual national champion OU and second-year head coach Bob Stoops overcame an early 14–0 deficit to defeat NU in the first regular season No. 1 vs. No. 2 game in Bowl Championship Series history.
 They met again as the BCS's top two teams in 2001, and a fourth-quarter touchdown reception by quarterback Eric Crouch became the signature moment of his Heisman Trophy-winning season.

 In July 2010, the University of Nebraska–Lincoln announced it would join the Big Ten Conference by 2011, essentially ending the school's rivalry with Oklahoma.
 NU and OU met in the 2010 Big 12 Championship Game, their last game as conference opponents, a 23–20 Oklahoma victory.
 The series was renewed in 2021 and 2022 to commemorate the fiftieth anniversary of the Game of the Century.
 The teams are scheduled to meet in Norman in 2029 and in Lincoln in 2030.